sosolimited/Cpp-Handbook/README.md

 - __Collections__: sequential and key-based containers, with "CRUD" operations on their contents.
 - __Async and Future__: load and parse a file asynchronously and read the results back in the main thread.

+### Sample Layout

+The samples are generally organized in four sections.
+First, there is a comment explaining what we will do in the sample.
+Second, we have the functions that do the work with additional detail in comments.
+Third, the main function calls the functions (sometimes, the second section just lives within the main function).
+Finally, any implementation details that aren't particularly relevant to the sample are defined after main().

 ### Early Samples
 - __Resource Management__: smart pointer types and managing resources (e.g. memory) with objects.
 Object Creation is probably a better sample for these concepts.